MyM-ModpackTeam/ThaumicSkies/guide/Tips & Tricks.md

 * All Withers, Eldritch Guardians and Hellfish are infernal.
 Be prepared!
 * The Gadomancy Ethereal Familiar can be a very strong ally in fights.
 Making one early can be extremely beneficial, especially when fighting infernals.
 * This pack has Cooking for Blockheads.
 It provides a multi-block kitchen that can prepare nearly any food, including advanced Pam's HarvestCraft recipes, with the click of a button.
+* Use 6 cobblestone to create 12 slabs.
+Create a slabfurnace with the 8 slabs.
+Combine the rest slabs in 1x2 to create 2 cobblestone.